Freediving: Safety

-Hazards
+Hazards, consequences and risk

 The most obvious hazard is lack of access to air for breathing – a necessity for human life.
 This can result in asphyxia from drowning if the diver does not reach the surface while still capable of holding their breath and resuming breathing.
 The risk depends on several factors, including the depth, duration and shape of the dive profile.

 Latent hypoxia is a specific hazard of deeper freedives.
 This effect can cause hypoxic blackout during surfacing.